chrischma/scary-maze/README.md

 # scary-maze
-A python of the classic scary maze browser game.
+A python remake of the classic scary maze browser game.

 ## About